Skip to main content

 If a restore fails:

-• The partially written ZIP file is automatically deleted
+• The partially written output file is automatically deleted for ZIP restores

 • Non-zero exit code is returned